Kiki’s Korner

 …design that is.

-About this time last year I decided to suck it up and finally make the switch from my original Blogspot account to hosting my own site on Wordpress here at KristieWells.com.
+About this time last year I decided to suck it up and finally make the switch from my original Blogspot account to hosting my own site on WordPress here at KristieWells.com.

-I am happy to have made to made the move to Wordpress as even though I consider myself a techie noob, I can still do more with the site, but I have questioned my choice of new themes ever since it went live.
+I am happy to have made to made the move to WordPress as even though I consider myself a techie noob, I can still do more with the site, but I have questioned my choice of new themes ever since it went live.
 What at first seemed vibrant and exciting, just seems overdone and ‘crazy’ now.
 I actually hate looking at it.

 There was something inherently beautiful to me in the simplicity of the Blogger template